-b) Two inner circles shall be drawn on the field of play.
+- b) Two inner circles shall be drawn on the field of play.
 The circles shall have as their centres the centrepoint of the popping crease at either end of the pitch.
 The radius of each of the circles shall be 15 yards (13.72 metres).
 The fielding restriction area should be marked by 'dots'.
 The segment of the circles reserved for the slip positions shall not be demarcated (refer attached Appendix 3).
 During the initial block of Powerplay Overs (in an uninterrupted innings, the first 10), there must be a minimum of two stationary fieldsmen within this fielding restriction area at the instant of delivery.
-When a fast bowler is bowling the two stationary fieldsmen may be permitted to stand deeper than 15 yards (13.72 metres) (in the undemarcated area) provided only that they are standing in slip, leg slip or gully positions.
+When a fast bowler is bowling the two stationary fieldsmen may be permitted to stand deeper than 15 yards (13.72 metres) (in the undemarcated area) provided only that they are standing in slip, leg slip or gully positions. - 41.2.4 During the non Powerplay Overs, no more than 5 fieldsmen shall be permitted outside the fielding restriction area referred to in clause 41.2.3 a) above. - 41.2.5 Subject to the provisions of 41.2.6 below, the Powerplay Overs shall apply for 20 overs per innings to be taken as follows: - a) The first block of Powerplay Overs (block of 10 overs for an uninterrupted match) shall be at the commencement of the innings.

-- 41.2.4 During the non Powerplay Overs, no more than 5 fieldsmen shall be permitted outside the fielding restriction area referred to in clause 41.2.3 a) above. - 41.2.5 Subject to the provisions of 41.2.6 below, the Powerplay Overs shall apply for 20 overs per innings to be taken as follows: - a) 10 of the Powerplay Overs shall be the first 10 overs of the innings. - b) The remaining 10 overs shall be taken at the discretion of the fielding captain in 2 blocks of 5 at any time in the innings thereafter.
-The fielding captain shall advise the on-field umpires accordingly. - c) Should the fielding captain choose not to exercise this discretion, the remaining blocks of Powerplay Overs will automatically commence at the latest available point in the innings (i.e. in an uninterrupted innings, at the start of the 41° and the 46° overs). - 41.2.6 In circumstances when the number of overs of the batting team is reduced, the number of Powerplay Overs shall be reduced in accordance with the table below.
-For the sake of clarity, it should be noted that the table shall apply to both the 1- and 2- innings of the match.
+- b) For the remaining second and third block of Powerplay Overs (blocks of 5 overs for an uninterrupted match), one block shall be taken at the discretion of the fielding captain and the other at the discretion of either of the batsmen at the wicket. - c) A batsman must nominate his team's Powerplay no later than the moment at which the umpire reaches the stumps at the bowler's end for the start of the next over.
+The fielding captain may nominate his team's Powerplay any time prior to the commencement of the over.
+The umpire who will stand at the bowler's end for the commencement of a Powerplay block shall determine which side first made the request. - d) Once a side has nominated a Powerplay the decision can not be reversed. - e) Should either team choose not to exercise their discretion, their Powerplay Overs will automatically commence at the latest available point in the innings (i.e. in an uninterrupted innings, one unclaimed Powerplay will begin at the start of the 46th over). - 41.2.6 In circumstances when the number of overs of the batting team is reduced, the number of Powerplay Overs shall be reduced in accordance with the table below.
+For the sake of clarity, it should be noted that the table shall apply to both the 1st and 2nd innings of the match.

-Innings Number of Powerplay Sequence taken
+Innings First Fielding Batting Powerplay

-duration Overs
+duration Powerplay Powerplay Powerplay Total

-20 - 22 8 4+2+2
+20 - 22 4 2 2 8

-23 - 24 9 4+3+2
+23 - 24 5 2 2 9

-25 - 27 10 5+3+2
+25 - 27 5 3 2 10

-28 - 29 11 6+3+2
+28 - 29 6 3 2 11

-30 - 32 12 6+3+3
+30 - 32 6 3 3 12

-33 - 34 13 7+3+3
+33 - 34 7 3 3 13

-35 - 37 14 7+4+3
+35 - 37 7 4 3 14

-38 - 39 15 8+4+3
+38 - 39 8 4 3 15

-40 - 42 16 8+4+4
+40 - 42 8 4 4 16

-43 - 44 17 9+4+4
+43 - 44 9 4 4 17

-45 - 47 18 9+5+4
+45 - 47 9 5 4 18

-48 - 49 19 10+5+4
+48 - 49 10 5 4 19